Table of Contents

 One of the best programs to use for building an approval workflow is SuiteFlow.
 Here is a quick overview of how to develop a multi-state invoice approval workflow that can streamline operations today:

-Steps to setting up a NetSuite invoice approval workflow are as follows.
+The steps to setting up a NetSuite invoice approval workflow are as follows.

-Step One: Developing a Workflow
+Step One: Develop a Workflow

 A simple SuiteFlow “state” (a.k.a. workflow) should have four simple steps:

-1. Initiation – These are the initial field values that are required for approval workflow and prevents users from editing those fields.
+1. Initiation – These are the initial field values that are required for approval workflow and prevent users from editing those fields.
 At this stage, a “Submit for Approval” button is added.
 This allows you to send a purchase order in for approval.

 3. Rejected – This will trigger an email to the user that submitted the P.O. for approval to alert them that the transaction has been rejected.
 This will also change the approval status to “Rejected.”
 It will lock the record for all other users and requires input into the “Notes” field.